What is the Dickens Fair?

 I heard there is a "Twilight" discount that even Scrooge would love!

 Yes.
 We have a “Scrooge Special” that begins at 3:00 pm each day of the event.
 Twilight Tickets are available only at the Fair Box Office.
-Please check back for 2017 Twilight pricing, and be sure you are on our mailing list for early notification!
-Thank you.

 Are there ATMs?